Salvador Dalí: Final years and death

 Dalí's crypt at the Dalí Theatre-Museum in Figueres displays his name and title.

-In 1968, Dalí bought a castle in Púbol for Gala, and from 1971 she would retreat there for weeks at a time, Dalí having agreed not to visit without her written permission.
+In 1968, Dalí bought the Castle of Púbol for Gala, and from 1971 she would retreat there for weeks at a time, Dalí having agreed not to visit without her written permission.
 His fears of abandonment and estrangement from his longtime artistic muse contributed to depression and failing health.

 In 1980, at age 76, Dalí's health deteriorated sharply and he was treated for depression, drug addiction, and Parkinson-like symptoms, including a severe tremor in his right arm.
 There were also allegations that Gala had been supplying Dalí with pharmaceuticals from her own prescriptions.

 Gala died on 10 June 1982, at the age of 87.
 After her death, Dalí moved from Figueres to the castle in Púbol, where she was entombed.

 In 1982, King Juan Carlos bestowed on Dalí the title of Marqués de Dalí de Púbol (Marquess of Dalí de Púbol) in the nobility of Spain, Púbol being where Dalí then lived.
 The title was initially hereditary, but at Dalí's request was changed to life-only in 1983.

 In May 1983, what was said to be Dalí's last painting, The Swallow's Tail, was revealed.
 The work was heavily influenced by the mathematical catastrophe theory of René Thom.
 However, some critics have questioned how Dalí could have executed a painting with such precision given the severe tremor in his painting arm.